The Word Problem for One-relation Monoids: A Survey: Modern and future results ( 1997 --present)

 \begin{theorem}[Gray, \tc{2020}] There exists a special one-relator inverse monoid

 such that the word problem for $I_B$ is undecidable. \end{theorem}

-Note, however, that the word $w_B$ above is not reduced, so the implication in Theorem~\ref{Thm: Inv reduced => OR WP} remains a valid path to solving the word problem for all one-relation monoids.
+However, the word $w_B$ constructed by Gray is not reduced, so the implication in Theorem~\ref{Thm: Inv reduced => OR WP} remains a valid path to solving the word problem for all one-relation monoids.
 Of course, the word problem for special one-relator inverse monoids defined by a reduced word could potentially be significantly harder than that for one-relation monoids.
 However, the author of the present survey has reasons to suspect that the word problem for all one-relation monoids is equivalent to the word problem for all types of special one-relator inverse monoids occurring in the proof of Theorem~\ref{Thm: Inv reduced => OR WP}.

 The author notes that it is very straightforward to show that any special one-relator inverse monoid occurring in the proof of Theorem~\ref{Thm: Inv reduced => OR WP} will have trivial group of units.
 If special inverse monoids behaved anything like ordinary special monoids (see \S~\ref{Subsec: Special monoids}), we might expect this to be strong evidence in favour of decidability.
 However, very recently, Gray \& Ru\v{s}kuc \cite{Gray2021} have demonstrated that the group of units of even one-relator special inverse monoids can exhibit rather exotic behaviour when compared to the monoid itself; it need not, for example, be a one-relator group.
 There is, at present, not even an algorithm known for decomposing the relator word $w$ in $\pres{Inv}{A}{w=1}$ into minimal invertible pieces.
 Adian's overlap algorithm for ordinary special monoids (see \S\ref{Subsec: Special monoids}) fails spectacularly here, as is demonstrated by the \textit{O'Hare monoid} with presentation